Elise-11/Hodgkin_Huxley_Model/README.md

 ## Hodgkin_Huxley_Model project

-* This project aims to implement the Hodgkin Huxley-Model
+* This project aims to implement the Hodgkin Huxley-Model.
 * The programming language used is python.
+* the visualization of the plots of the model are done under an interactive Tkinter interface.

 ## Hodgkin_Huxley_Model

-    *The Hodgkin-Huxley model is a mathematical model describing action potentials of neurons.
+    * The Hodgkin-Huxley model is a mathematical model describing action potentials of neurons.
      It is composed of nonlinear differential equations that approximate the electrical characteristics of excitable cells.

-    *The Hodgkin Huxley Model tracks conductances of 3 channels, depending on time and voltage,while keeping electrical potential of the membrane at a fixed value.
+    * The Hodgkin Huxley Model tracks conductances of 3 channels, depending on time and voltage,while keeping electrical potential of the membrane at a fixed value.

     * The 3 channels are : Potassium channel, Sodium channel and Leak channel